 The strain is famous for its higher THC percentages and regularly reaches THC content well above 20 percent.
 On average, the strain ranges from about 18 to 24 percent THC.
 White Rhino also has CBD content up to 0.2 percent, and 0.01 CBN content.
 Prizes for White Rhino include the High Times Cannabis Cup in 1996 and second prize in the Champions Cup in 2005.

 Potential Positive Effects of White Rhino

 Symptoms that medical and recreational users enjoy include happiness, relaxation, euphoria, and energy.
 Despite White Rhino's predominately indica genetics, the stain's cerebral stone reflects its slight sativa genetics.
 Due to the potency of White Rhino, beginner smokers are encouraged to take it one step at a time.
 White Rhino's high can take a couple of minutes to land but hits with gusto.
-When the strain lands, it can uplift your mood and simultaneously soothes the body's aches.

 Potential Negative Effects of White Rhino

 The greatest danger of White Rhino is a combination of dry mouth and couch lock that can prove quite unpleasant for inexperienced consumers.